 3.3 Avoidable yield loss and cost benefit ratio of different insecticidal treatments

 The results of the present study indicated in (table 3) that Malathion 50 EC @ 1 ml/L was the most effective treatment in suppressing major insect pests of cabbage var.
 “Green Hero,” recording the highest realizable yield of 20.0 t/ha with a maximum avoidable yield loss of 36.95% in untreated plots.
-Among the bio-insecticides, Beauveria bassiana @ 7 ml/L and Metarhizium anisopliae @ 7 ml/L showed considerable efficacy, with avoidable yield losses of 35.66% and 33.28%, respectively, while the lowest avoidable loss of 24.03% was observed in M. anisopliae @ 5 ml/L. In terms of economics, Malathion registered the highest benefit-cost (B:C) ratio of 15.2:1, followed by B. bassiana @ 7 ml/L (5.4:1) and M. anisopliae @ 7 ml/L (4.8:1), indicating that eco-friendly microbial insecticides, though less profitable than Malathion, still provided significant economic returns.
+Among the bio-insecticides, B. bassiana @ 7 ml/L and M. anisopliae @ 7 ml/L showed considerable efficacy, with avoidable yield losses of 35.66% and 33.28%, respectively, while the lowest avoidable loss of 24.03% was observed in M. anisopliae @ 5 ml/L. In terms of economics, Malathion registered the highest benefit-cost (B:C) ratio of 15.2:1, followed by B. bassiana @ 7 ml/L (5.4:1) and M. anisopliae @ 7 ml/L (4.8:1), indicating that eco-friendly microbial insecticides, though less profitable than Malathion, still provided significant economic returns.
 These findings are in close agreement with Poojitha et al. (2024), who reported that Malathion effectively reduced Plutella xylostella and Pieris brassicae incidence with the highest yield gains, while B. bassiana offered promising alternatives.
 Similarly, Vignesh et al. (2023) highlighted that entomopathogenic fungi such as B. bassiana and M. anisopliae contributed substantially to pest suppression and yield improvement in cruciferous crops under integrated pest management systems.
 These observations are further supported by Anka Poojitha et al. (2024), who emphasized the role of bio-rational insecticides in minimizing pest pressure while reducing reliance on synthetic chemicals.
 Thus, while Malathion remains the most effective treatment, the consistent performance of B. bassiana and M. anisopliae confirms their potential as eco-friendly components of sustainable pest management strategies in cabbage cultivation.

 Table 3.
 Avoidable loss and cost effectiveness of the different treatments